iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 So when I wore out my first set of snows, four years later, I opted for Nokian tires -- a Finnish brand.
 Specifically I got <A href="https://www.nokiantires.com/winter-tires/nokian-hakkapeliitta-8/" target="blank">Hakkapelliita 8s</a> with studs.

+> Tip: Local tires stores don't have the variety you're used to seeing in metropolitan areas.
+You can order your snows online and take them to a local mechanic to get them mounted.

 The Nokian tires are designed in a way that enables a far greater number of studs to be inserted.
 Plus the tire provides a rear cushioning for the studs, so that the tires are much quieter than the Firestones when driving on asphalt.

 ## Equipment